 HOW TO KEEP THE KIDS HAPPY!

-Travelling when you've got the little ones in tow can be a tricky business at times, but the more you do it the more you'll realise that you can have a fun family holidays that are fit for everyone, from tots to teens.
-We want your summer holidays to be as stress-free as possible, that's why we've rounded up the top hacks on how to keep the kids happy on holiday - simply browse our fantastic beach and city breaks and you're set for a fantastic trip without any tantrums, thanks to our travel hacks for parents!
+Travelling when you've got the little ones in tow can be a tricky business at times, but the more you do it the more you'll realise that you can have fun family holidays that are fit for everyone, from tots to teens!
+We want your summer holidays to be as stress-free as possible, which is why we've rounded up the top hacks on how to keep the kids happy on holiday.
+Simply browse our fantastic beach and city breaks and you're set for a fantastic trip without any tantrums, thanks to our travel hacks for parents!

 SMART AIRLINE TRAVEL TIPS